 I grew up in a family where my dad would start a conversation with anyone.
 At the grocery store he called the check-out clerks by their names.
 He stopped people on the street to pay them compliments.
 He helped old ladies who were struggling with their grocery bags and gave them rides to their doorstep.

-It’s been almost two years since my dad passed.
+It’s been a few years since my dad passed.
 But the side of him that I loved, was the side that would treat everyone the same, from homeless people on the street to kids in the neighborhood, to business men.
 He was by no means perfect, but he took time for people.

 I grew up watching my mom and dad share a genuine concern for individuals.
 In turn, I took on an interest for people, for how they think, act, feel, and for what drives them, hurts them, and consumes them.